How hosted telephony can help with agile working

 All organisations currently operating over ISDN should steer clear of performing any updates on their current system because by 2020, less than 12 months away, organisations will need to install fibre links to run phone calls over.

 As a BT wholesale partner, Matrix247 have devised a model to provide free and complimentary fibre upgrades.
-This will assist every step of the way to manage the switchover of your law firm’s phone lines onto fibre data links when you’re ready.
+This will assist every step of the way to manage the switchover of your organisation’s phone lines onto fibre data links when you’re ready.

 How does hosted telephony work?